CornyCapacitor/qlik-ws-data-handler/README.md

 ## Running server

+Make sure you have Node.js installed.
+If not, download it [here](https://nodejs.org/en/download/).

 ### 1. Clone the code via `git clone` or download repository directly from github
 ##### This will clone this repository to your local machine.